acheamponge/HTGAWM/README.md

 # HTGAWM

-An NLP Project to analyze the textual data of Court cases I find interesting.
+An NLP Project to analyze the textual data of Court cases.